-Every Thursday the Facebook group ‘Educational App Talk’ (EAT) organizes a chat on differing educational topics and features a variety of hosts.
-Participants are teachers, educators, parents, developers of educational applications.
-Chats are organized either as a presentation of mobile applications, done by the developer/company, or as a broad discussion, where all participants share their opinions, knowledge, experience.
+Welcome back to our Facebook group ‘Educational App Talk’ (E.A.T.) for years we have been organizing chats on different educational topics and featuring a variety of hosts.
+Participants are teachers, educators, parents, authors, and developers of educational applications and best teaching practices.
+Chats are organized either as a presentation of innovative applications, done by the developer/company or as an open book with broad discussion, where all participants share their opinions, knowledge, and experiences.

-Tatyana Belyavskaya taught on the college level in St. Petersburg, Russia for more than 20 years and moved to the USA in 1991.
-Over the next 20-years, she was a software engineer, a web designer, a database administrator, and an information systems analyst.
 Prompted by their grandkids’ math questions and problems, Tatyana and her husband (who is the software developer) decided to reach more children helping them to master basic math skills.
-They published a few tablets, phone and desktop applications for arithmetic practice.
-Tatyana likes to read and travel.
-Check out her suite of Math Apps here.
+They published a few tablets, phone and desktop applications for arithmetic practice and have been really getting the downloads lately!